 During the 1940's, major

-the airport.
+improvements were made to runways and airport buildings.
 It stayed busy during World War II, and by

-regular service from HMA.
+regular passenger service from HMA.

-boomed.
-National and international flights became
+As national and international flights became

-runways added to facilitate landing the new jet
+improved runways added to facilitate landing jet

-A number of private hangers and aviation
+aircraft.
+Dozens of private hangers and aviation

 The current name was given to the

-Houston Post newspaper.
+Houston Post newspaper owner William

 In 1969, the first sections of the

-new Intercontinental Airport (IAH) were completed, and
+new Houston Intercontinental Airport (IAH) were completed, and

-airport.
+Hobby's scheduled passenger traffic was relocated to IAH.
 Hobby Airport continued to serve private

-aviation as a "general aviation airport".
-Activity
+aviation as a "general aviation airport", which

-included corporate flights, flight training, &
+included FBO operations, corporate flights, flight training, &

 In 1971, Southwest Airlines

-reinstituted scheduled passenger traffic to Hobby
+reinstituted scheduled domestic passenger traffic at Hobby

 airport.
-As IAH has become steadily more crowded, other
+As IAH became more crowded, other